riceissa/issarice.com/wiki/converging-to-givewell-from-first-principles.md

     (Disclosure: I wrote the original version of the timeline, which was subsequently expanded by Vipul Naik, who also has [involvement with the EA community][vip_i].)
 In particular, I assume that one knows about the existence of GiveWell, Charity Navigator, and the Gates Foundation.
+This mostly saves time Googling for nonprofit evaluators and then trying to obtain independent descriptions of them.
   * I assume one is trying to find the best giving opportunity, that is, a charity or other entity to which one can donate money that would cause the most good.
 I will also assume a comfortable financial position.
 Note that